 Linear servers

 Linear’s clean API and developer-friendly culture made it an early MCP adopter.
-The official remote server is now the recommended option.
+The official remote server is the clear choice.

 The winner: Linear Official MCP Server